sandeepdhankhar/Dual-Encryption/README.md

-2. The keys are on the same system along with the data Any sane developer would argue that there is no point of locking the door if the key is right next to it.
+2. The keys are on the same system along with the data We can make a case here that its not very useful to lock the door if the key is right next to it.
 This very case is almost the same.